Cord Cutting Guides, News, and Reviews

 Suppose you want to download a particular file — it could be a program, a movie, a book, or even just a word document.
 How would you typically do that?
 Most of the time, you go to an app store or a website and just click the download link.
 This starts the process of transferring the file from the website to your computer.

 If you are more familiar with how this process works, you may know that the website is just hosted on another computer (called a web server) somewhere in the world.
-What you’re really doing is copying the file from that computer to your own.
+What you’re really doing is copying the file from that computer to your own — which can take a very, very long time, depending on how fast your internet connection is.
 If you can use the internet to download files from a web server, you should be able to download files from any internet-connected computer, right?

 As it so happens, there is a way to do that.
 P2P file-sharing was designed as a way for you to safely and reliably transfer files between computers across the internet.